starterTree/starterTree/README.md

 ```
 $ t
 ```
-A configuration must be in ~/.config/starterTree/config.yml .
+A configuration must be in ~/.config/starterTree/config.yml.

+There is a sample configuration file in git depot `exampleConfig/config.yml`

 Otherwise you can specify the path of the config file as an argument:
 ```
  t /tmp/myconfig.yml